11kwak/Pygame_SuperSon7_Shooting_Game/readme.md

 - SUANLAB YOUTUBE

 ## License
-- I don't have the copyright on all sounds and photos in the game.
+- Just Fan Game, I don't have the copyright on all sounds and photos in the game.
-- Just Fan Game, plz don't sue me...
-I love all the soccer players.
 - If there is a copyright issue, please send me an e-mail one1e@naver.com
-- 2022 Son Heung-min Ballon d'Or Fighting!!!
+- I love all the soccer players. please don't sue me...